x5forever/DMWebView/README.md

 ## DMWebView
-* DMWebView support UIWebView and WKWebView.
-Meanwhile,it can use WebViewJavascriptBridge directly.
+* DMWebView support UIWebView & WKWebView, also integrating with WebViewJavascriptBridge

 ## Function
 * UIWebView seamless switching to WKWebView